 Ensure the batching plant includes bins, weighing hoppers, and scales for each size of fine and coarse aggregate.
 If the contractor is using cement in bulk, ensure that the plant includes a bin, hopper, and separate scale for the cement.
 Ensure that all gauges and dials function properly.
 The contractor must provide the Department documented evidence that the batching plant produces quality econocrete or concrete.
 Ensure the mixing plant meets the requirements of AASHTO M 157, "Concrete Uniformity Requirements."
 It is the Residency's responsibility to inspect the plants every six months or after every move.
-Inspection of the plant by another Residency with certification of the plant's scales every six months or after every move.
+Inspection of the plant by another Residency is acceptable if less than six months old.
+The contractor must provide the Residency with certification of the plant's scales every six months or after every move.